ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

                There can be another entry as beleow [3,"B",0,1000,3000 ] --> To Blink --> Wait 0 millseconds, "On" led connected to pin "3", wait 1000 milliseconds, "Off", wait 1000 miliseconds do this on/off process untill 3000 milliseconds  elapsed
+               This is usefull for pedestrian crossing definitions
     green - to light up green, same as red

     { "lane":99,